 Discal - a general area that usually encompasses the interior half or two-thirds of the wing surface, approximately including the submedian, median, and postmedian areas shown in the photo below.

 Discal cell - the large cell (bounded by veins) near the leading edge of the forewing and in the upper-center of the hindwing.

 Stigma - patch of scent-producing scales on male butterflies

 VFW - ventral forewing

 VHW - ventral hindwing

-Note: the dividing line between wing regions (numbered 1 through 7 on the following images) is somewhat subjective and, depending on the field guide, species descriptions may place the same color bands and markings in one region or another.
-For example, in the Oregon Swallowtail shown here, most descriptions place the blue in the postmedian band, while some might place it in the submarginal band.
-Although I lean toward placing it in the postmedian band, the line I drew is somewhat in-between because it would have been too crowded to place it closer to the marginal line.
+Note: the dividing line between wing regions is somewhat subjective and, depending on the field guide, species descriptions may place the same color bands and markings in one region or another.
+For example, in the Mormon Fritillary shown below, some descriptions may shift the bands so that the outer row of silver spots is designated as the submarginal band instead of the marginal band I show it in.